cristianrz/piconyx/README.md

 # 🧅 Piconyx

 Piconyx is a command-line monitor for [Snowflake](https://github.com/keroserene/snowflake).
-With this you can get detailed real-time information about your bridge.
+With this you can get detailed real-time information about your Snowflake proxy.

 <p align="center"><img src="screenshot.png" alt="screenshot" style="width:60%;"/></p>